dfravel/teams-api/README.md

     -   in order for this to work, you'll need to login and get the token
 -   API endpoint to return a list of users (protected)
     -   in order for this to work, you'll need to login and get the token

-### Functionality in process

 -   API endpoint to add a team
+    -   in order for this to work you'll need to login and get the token
--   API endpoint to add a player
+-   API endpoint to add a player to a team
+    -   in order for this to work you'll need to login and get the token
+    -   team_id (int)
+    -   first_name
+    -   last_name
 -   API endpoint to update a player
+    -   in order for this to work you'll need to login and get the token
+    -   endpoint needs to be <URL>/api/players/<player_id>
+    -   method needs to be POST
+    -   in the body, make sure that you pass:
+        -   first_name
+        -   last_name
+        -   \_method (and set \_method to PATCH)

+### Functionality in process

 -   Front end to test